The hashtag widget shows you the twenty most popular hashtags with different line thicknesses and shading.

 Influence on how hashtags are displayed

-You can influence the display by changing the calculation period for the hashtag widget.
+You can influence the display by changing the calculation period and a create a blacklist for the hashtag widget.

-To be able to change the time period, you need the general right: "Create and manage global widgets".
+To change this you need the general right: "Create and manage global widgets".

 Create a hashtag